 The state has some specific ideas when it comes to your business sign.
 You must display a conspicuous, permanent sign with at least 6-inch-high letters.
-It must be permanently mounted.
+It must be permanently mounted, made of weather-resistant material, and be easily visible to the public within 100 feet of the main entrance to your business office.

 You may have a temporary sign - in order to open your store - if you're able to prove a permanent sign is on order and will be there shortly.
-A banner can function as a permanent sign if it is approved by the city, it's permanently mounted, and it doesn't violate any local ordinances of your area.